we-make-websites/wmw-coding-guidelines/accessibility/README.md

 * Ensure that the focus trap is updated when the overlay state changes
   * Example: if you have a multi-tiered navigation, ensure that the focus trap updates as the user navigates between tiers
   * Example: if you have a search overlay and the results update as you type, ensure that focus trap updates as the content changes
-* Focus trapping can be achieved in Canvas projects with the `focusTrap` and `previousElement` helpers in the `accessibility.js` store - see [Canvas Gitbook - accessibility.js](https://we-make-websites.gitbook.io/canvas/features/vuex-stores/accessibility.js)
+* Focus trapping can be achieved with the `focusTrap` and `previousElement` helpers in the `accessibility.js` store - see [Canvas Gitbook - accessibility.js](https://we-make-websites.gitbook.io/canvas/features/vuex-stores/accessibility.js)
-* Focus trapping can be achieved in Frame 3 projects by using the `@shopify/theme-a11y` package - see [@shopify/theme-ally docs](https://github.com/Shopify/theme-scripts/blob/master/packages/theme-a11y/README.md)

 #### Why